 Abstract: The relation between consciousness and the unconscious is characterized by reciprocity.
-The unconscious does not provide a continual flow of invigorating content for the enrichment of the conscious mind.
-Psychology’s focus on the principle of integration has the consequence that unconscious products, such as fairytale and myth, is sometimes misinterpreted.
+The unconscious cannot provide a continual flow of invigorating content for the enrichment of the conscious mind.
+Psychology’s focus on the principle of integration has the consequence that unconscious products, such as fairytale and myth, are sometimes misinterpreted.
 The article demonstrates how a certain fairytale, The Golden Blackbird, can be interpreted following the opposite principle of complementation, signifying a flow in the unconscious direction.

 As a source of naive and untarnished unconscious contents, fairytales are invaluable.
 In order to interpret them correctly, we must avoid projecting our preconceived notion on the unconscious themes, something which Marie-Louise von Franz underscores:

 In spite of having very human characteristics, then, these fairytale heroes are not quite human.
 That is because they are not only types of human beings but archetypes, and therefore cannot be compared directly with the human ego.
 You cannot take the hero as one man, or the heroine as one woman.